Jarell Quansah: Bayer Leverkusen

 On 2 July 2025, Quansah signed for Bundesliga side Bayer Leverkusen on a five-year deal for an initial fee of £30 million, with an additional £5 million in add-ons.
-On 23 August, he scored his first goal on his Bundesliga debut in a 2–1 home defeat against Hoffenheim, By scoring his first goal for Leverkusen, he did his former Liverpool teammate Diogo Jota’s gaming celebration as a tribute to him.
+On 23 August, he scored his first goal on his Bundesliga debut in a 2–1 home defeat against Hoffenheim; after scoring his first goal for Leverkusen, he did his former Liverpool teammate Diogo Jota's celebration as a tribute to him.